 Cynthia has served on the Insight for Ministries Board of Directors since July 1979, the Board of Directors for National Religious Broadcasters since 1988, the NRB President’s Council since 2005, and the Wycliffe Bible Translators President’s Council since 2011—a role that has had tremendous impact in her strategic plans for Insight for Living Ministries’ Vision 195.
 In everything she does, Cynthia strongly supports Chuck’s practical, applicable Bible teaching.
 Without hesitation, Chuck says of Cynthia, “She is the wind beneath my wings.”

 Chuck and Cynthia live in Frisco, Texas.
-They have four adult children, ten grandchildren, and six great-grandchildren.
+They have four adult kids, ten grandchildren, four step-grandchildren, and seven great-grandkids.